istio/istio.io/content/docs/tasks/telemetry/distributed-tracing/index.md

 ## Trace sampling

-Istio captures a trace for all requests by default.
+When using the demo configuration (as in this task), Istio captures a trace for all requests.
 For example, when using the Bookinfo sample application above, every time you access `/productpage` you see a corresponding trace in the Jaeger dashboard.
-This sampling rate is suitable for a test or low traffic mesh.
-For a high traffic mesh you can lower the trace sampling percentage in one of two ways:
+This sampling rate is suitable for a test or low traffic mesh, which is why it is used as the default for the demo installs.

+In other configurations, Istio defaults to generating trace spans for 1 out of every 100 requests (sampling rate of of 1%).

+You can control the trace sampling percentage in one of two ways:

 * During the mesh setup, use the Helm option `pilot.traceSampling` to set the percentage of trace sampling.
 See the